 By Olga Dzyubenko

-Under a draft agreement in December, Kyrgyzstan would swap its 32.7 percent stake in Centerra for half of the Kumtor mine, the company's main asset.
-But the deal has not been finalised, and Centerra is still facing a $300 million ecological damages suit filed by the government, which has repeatedly rejected opposition calls to nationalise Kumtor.
+Under a non-binding draft agreement with Centerra, Kyrgyzstan would swap its 32.7 percent Centerra stake for half of a joint venture controlling the Kumtor mine, the company's main asset.
+But this deal has not been finalised.

 Earlier this year international arbitration upheld a claim filed by Stans Energy against Kyrgyzstan.
 Stans Energy said the government had effectively expropriated its 20-year Kutessay II licence which it acquired in December 2009.

 A court in the Kyrgyz capital Bishkek cancelled the licence last year after local prosecutors filed a suit against Stans Energy, claiming it had violated a number of licence terms.